fingerpich/jalali-moment/README.md

     moment().format('YYYY/MMMM/D'); // 1989/January/24
 ```

+For example:
+to make a datepicker work with jalali calendar system you could use this feature.

 ## Related Projects

-### jalaali-moment
+#### jalaali-moment
-A Jalaali (Jalali, Persian, Khorshidi, Shamsi) calendar system plugin for moment.js.
+A Jalaali calendar system plugin for moment.js.

-### jalali-angular-datepicker ( angular2 or more)
+#### jalali-angular-datepicker ( angular2 or more)

-A highly configurable date picker built for Angular 2 applications using `jalali-moment` is [fingerpich/jalali-angular-datepicker](https://github.com/fingerpich/jalali-angular-datepicker) created by [@Fingerpich](https://github.com/fingerpich).
+A highly configurable date picker built for Angular 4 or Angular 2 applications using `jalali-moment` is [fingerpich/jalali-angular-datepicker](https://github.com/fingerpich/jalali-angular-datepicker) created by [@Fingerpich](https://github.com/fingerpich).

 ## License